-The canola plant (Brassica napus) was developed in Canada during the 1970s using conventional selective breeding and hybrid propagation techniques (i.e., not by genetic modification) from turnip rapeseed, black mustard, and leaf mustard.
-Rapeseed is high in erucic acid, an unhealthy fatty acid that is associated with increased risk of breast cancer, but the canola plant was developed to minimize this component.
+The canola plant (Brassica napus) was developed in Canada during the 1970s using selective breeding and hybrid propagation techniques from rapeseed, black mustard, and leaf mustard.
+Rapeseed is high in erucic acid, an unhealthy fatty acid linked to increased breast cancer risk, but the canola plant was developed to minimize this component.

 Canola oil has anti-inflammatory and antioxidant properties.
 In one study, consumption of canola oil was found to lower LDL-cholesterol and improve endothelial function in subjects with peripheral arterial occlusive disease, indicating that canola oil might provide cardiovascular protection.
 Canola oil was shown to prevent diabetic renal injury in diabetic rates in another study.
 Canola meal (which is left over from the seeds after the oil has been extracted) has been shown to reduce the tumor incidence and volume of both melanoma and colon cancer in mice.